 The main summer feature of the Parish Woodland is the dense canopy of trees, which almost totally obscure the boundaries; the paths (with one faint trace of the path from the entrance down the slope centre image); and Artlebeck running through from left to right with a hint of a gap for the watercourse in the canopy.
 It shows, however, the proximity to the local community (houses and gardens to bottom left and right).
 Importantly, it illustrates the seclusion and how tranquil is the local green space, which underlies why it is of such so special significance.
 The Parish Woodland is local in character, not an extensive tract of land The Parish Woodland is in reasonably close proximity to the community it serves Located on the boundary of Caton and across the Area of Separation from Brookhouse.
-Dimensions Perimeter of 4.4430 km; 0.23 miles Area: 0.281 hectares; 0.694 acres Grid ref 532 642 Ownership The Parish Woodland is owned by Lancashire County Council, which provided a design for special informal leisure and recreational use with willow planting appropriate for an area prone to flooding from the Artlebeck.
-Maintenance The woodland is an unmaintained natural habitat in a stable condition.
+Dimensions Grid ref 532 642 Area: 0.281 hectares; 0.694 acres Perimeter of 4.4430 km; 0.23 miles Ownership The Parish Woodland is owned by Lancashire County Council, which provided a design for special informal leisure and recreational use with willow planting appropriate for an area prone to flooding from the Artlebeck.
+Maintenance

+The woodland is an unmaintained natural habitat in a stable condition.
 A variety of established trees survive or do well in this location.
-A variety of self seeded shrubs and plants which thrive in woodland and shaded areas are present.
-The informal recreational use is in evidence from the very well worn tracks and paths both restricting intrusive growth and allowing light to fall, and there is no immediate need for maintenance.
+A variety of self-seeded shrubs and plants which thrive in woodland and shaded areas are present.
+The informal recreational use is in evidence from the very well-worn tracks and paths both restricting intrusive growth and allowing light to fall, and there is no immediate need for maintenance.
 Low lying and fallen trunks, soil, rocks have been variously used by young people for natural constructions.

-The occasional collection of the odd food and drink wrapper or container could be deemed desirable but not essential, and could be a purpose of one of the Parish Council litter picks.
-Boundaries The parish woodland is bounded:
+Boundaries

+The parish woodland is bounded: